wanelo/wanelo.github.io/_drafts/lazy-object-mapping-with-restkit.md

     ```

 This summarizes our approach to implementing lazy mapping with RestKit.
 However the code examples I provided can be improved
-a lot by using Obj-C runtime and protocols instead of concrete classes:
+upon quite a bit by using Obj-C runtime and protocols instead of concrete classes:

 * Overriding all the getter/setter methods in each ghost class is tedious and error prone.
 We dynamically added getter/setter
-methods that also fully maps the object using class_addMethod() and then swapped them with regular getter/setter methods
+methods that also fully maps the object using class_addMethod(), and then swapped them with regular getter/setter methods
 using method_exchangeImplementations().

-* We defined a WLiteMappable protocol that all ghost classes implement so that while setting mappingResource we don't
+* We defined a WLiteMappable protocol that all ghost classes implement, so that while setting mappingResource we don't
 need to work with concrete classes like WGhostProduct

-Overall this solution helped us mapping time for trending products API response from over 1 second to under 250 miliseconds
+Overall this solution helped us reduce the mapping time for the Trending products API response from over 1 second to under 250 milliseconds
-with very small amount of changes in the rest of the code base but not without its shortcomings.
+with a very small number of changes in the rest of the codebase.
+But it's not without its shortcomings.

 ## Caveats

-* Mapping of lazily mapped properties is done on the same thread getter/setter methods are called.
-For most of the cases
+* Mapping of lazily mapped properties is done on the same thread that getter/setter methods are called.
+For most cases
-this will be main thread.
-If mapping takes a long time, it will degrade user's experience.
+this will be the main thread.
+If mapping takes a long time, it will degrade the user's experience.

-* Another problem about threading is non thread-safe classes (like NSDateFormatters) that RKObjectMapping uses.
+* Another problem with threading is the non-thread-safe classes (like NSDateFormatters) that RKObjectMapping uses.
 We had to insert
 new instances of date formatters to mapping objects to avoid this problem.

-* Adding and swizzling methods in runtime can lead to hard to understand stack traces and painful debugging.
+* Adding and swizzling methods in runtime can lead to inscrutable stack traces and painful debugging.

-* Adding and swizzling methods take time, it can slow down application launch time if it is done immediately after application
+* Adding and swizzling methods take time, and it can slow down the application launch time if it is done immediately after the application
 starts.

-* If isEqual: and hash methods use lazily mapped properties, using ghost objects in collections may cause many them to be
+* If isEqual: and hash methods use lazily mapped properties, using ghost objects in collections may cause many of them to be
-fully mapped resulting in long mapping calls in main thread.
+fully mapped, resulting in long mapping calls in the main thread.

-* Similarly, if UI starts to show a property that is lazily loaded, it is easy to forget to adjust ghost class to move that
+* Similarly, if the UI starts to show a property that is lazily loaded, it is easy to forget to adjust the ghost class to move that
 field to eagerly mapped list.
-This can lead to fully mapping many objects in main thread.
+This can lead to fully mapping many objects in the main thread.

 * We don't know if this approach would work if Core Data is used with RestKit.